ztk37/artisan/README.md

 ## Usage

 ```
-artisan v0.0.0

-USAGE:
-    artisan <SUBCOMMAND>
+Usage: artisan <COMMAND>

-OPTIONS:
+Commands:
+  new     Create a new project from a template
+  config  Manage artisans global config
+  home    Manage artisans home directory
+  help    Print this message or the help of the given subcommand(s)

+Options:
   -h, --help     Print help information
   -V, --version  Print version information

-SUBCOMMANDS:
-    help    Print this message or the help of the given subcommand(s)
-    new     Create a new project from a template
 ```

 ## Future Work